-DIEGO J. VEITIA founded the Corporation in 1987 to serve as a holding company for IAAC and other subsidiaries.
+Diego J. Veitia founded the Corporation in 1987 to serve as a holding company for IAAC and other subsidiaries.
 He has served as Chairman of the Board, director and Chief Executive Officer of the Corporation since its inception.
 He also served as President of the Corporation from 1987 until 1991.
 Mr. Veitia founded IAAC in 1981 and has served as Chairman of the Board and director since that time.
-Mr. Veitia is also currently serving as Chairman and Chief Executive Officer of GAA, International Asset Management Corp. ("IAMC"), IFP and GNSI.
-Mr. Veitia also serves as Chairman of Veitia and Associates, Inc., a registered investment advisor.
-During the last nine years Mr. Veitia served as Chairman of All Seasons Global Fund, Inc., a publicly held closed-end management investment company from October 1987 until October 1996.
-During the last five years, Mr. Veitia has also served as director of both America's All Seasons Income Fund, Inc., an inactive management investment company, and Cassidy & Veitia, an independent insurance agency, and Chairman of Global Income Advisors, Inc. and Global Advisors, Inc., investment advisors that have been dissolved.
+Mr. Veitia is also currently serving as Chairman and Chief Executive Officer of GAA, International Asset Management Corp. ("IAM"), IFP and GNSI.
+Mr. Veitia also serves as Chairman of Veitia and Associates, Inc., an inactive registered investment advisor.
+Mr. Veitia served as Chairman of All Seasons Global Fund, Inc., a publicly held closed-end management investment company from October 1987 until October 1996.
+During the last five years, Mr. Veitia has also served as director of America's All Seasons Income Fund, Inc., an inactive management investment company.

-JEROME F. MICELI has been a director of the Corporation since 1990 and has served as President, Chief Operating Officer and Treasurer of the Corporation since 1991.
+Jerome F. Miceli has been a director of the Corporation since 1990 and has served as President, Chief Operating Officer and Treasurer of the Corporation since 1991.
 Mr. Miceli has also served as President, Chief Executive Officer, Treasurer and director of IAAC since 1990.
 Mr. Miceli also currently serves as President, Treasurer and Director of GAA, IAMC, IFP and GNSI.
 In addition, from December 1990 until October 1996, Mr. Miceli served as Treasurer and director of All Seasons Global Fund Inc., a publicly held closed-end management investment company.
-Mr. Miceli is also President of Veitia and Associates, Inc., a registered investment advisor.
+Mr. Miceli is also President of Veitia and Associates, Inc., an inactive registered investment advisor.

-STEPHEN A. SAKER has been a director of the Corporation since 1990 and has served as Secretary and Vice President of the Corporation since 1991.
+Stephen A. Saker has been a director of the Corporation since 1990 and has served as Secretary and Vice President of the Corporation since 1991.
 Mr. Saker has also served as director, Executive Vice President and Secretary of IAAC since 1985.
 Mr. Saker currently serves as Vice President, Secretary and Director of GAA, IAMC and GNSI.
-Since November 1991, Mr. Saker has served as Vice President and Secretary of Veitia and Associates, Inc. From 1988 to February 1992, he served as Secretary and Treasurer of Global Advisors, Inc., a registered investment advisor.
-Mr. Saker also served as Secretary and director of All Seasons Global Fund, Inc. from October 1987 until October 1996.
+Since November 1991, Mr. Saker has served as Vice President and Secretary of Veitia and Associates, Inc. Mr. Saker also served as Secretary and director of All Seasons Global Fund, Inc. from October 1987 until October 1996.